marpe163/TSKS05/Hardware/README.md

 - `TOAPositioning`: Do positioning with TOA, compare with Pozyx built-in positioning.
 - `TOAPositioningRSS`: TOA positioning with received signal strength.

-The following applications use the same Arduino code from `GenerateTestData`:

-- `RealtimeEstimate`: Combine code from SensorFusion to draw realtime estimates.
-- `RealtimeEstimateWIP`: Combine code from SensorFusion to draw realtime estimates, with expected trajectory.
-Not stable.

 ## Test Data

 `TestData` includes Matlab data with output from the applications, useful for testing.